aemoore62/sCubed_docs/docs/source/index.rst

 **Share Science with Sheets** (sCubed) is a Google Sheets app that targets complex descriptions of scientific experiments.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information.

 .. note::